 A solid foundation will ensure that you can enjoy your structure for years to come.
 There are a lot of things to consider when deciding on the best type of foundation that will work best for your structure and the location that you will be placing it.
 Consider the information below to help you decide the best foundation for your structure.
 Measurements and structure specific information can be found on each products page.
 The below information are recommendations.
 Please consider consulting a local contractor for assistance in creating the perfect foundation for your Gazebo, Pergola, or Pavilion.

-Each locality is different and has there own set of rules for free standing structure.
-Some require for any new addition with a concrete foundation.
+Each locality is different and has their own set of rules for free standing structures.
+Some require a permit for any new addition with a concrete foundation.
 Others may require permitting for anything over a certain square footage.
 We recommend that you look into your local permitting rules prior to purchasing.